Bourbon vs Rye Whiskey: What's the Difference?

 Bourbon’s Distillation Techniques

 Bourbon distillers typically employ column stills, which allow for a higher degree of alcohol concentration and a smoother, more refined spirit.
-The aging process for bourbon also has strict requirements, with a minimum of two years in new, charred oak barrels.
+Each batch is carefully distilled, ensuring that the aged characteristics and subtle complexities shine through.
+The aging process for bourbon also has strict requirements — it must be aged in new, charred oak barrels, and “straight” bourbon requires a minimum of two years in those barrels, which imbue the spirit with rich caramel and vanilla notes.

 Rye Whiskey’s Distillation and Aging